 Partnerships with Landowners

-We have partnered with many individual landowners in Western Washington, providing them with thousands of trees at no cost.
-The landowners have planted the trees we gave them in old pastures, fallow fields, and other unused ground.
-This captures carbon, provides habitats for many species and helps build up timber resources.
+We partner with individual landowners in Washington and Oregon, supplying them with thousands of trees at no cost.
+The landowners have planted the trees in old pastures, fallow fields, and other unused areas.
+These plantings capture carbon, provide habitats for various species, and contribute to the growth of timber resources.

 Conservation District Partnerships

-The Carbon Capture Foundation has partnered with numerous Conservation Districts in Western Washington to promote tree planting.
+The Carbon Capture Foundation partners with numerous Conservation Districts in Western Washington to promote tree planting.
 These partnerships have been and continue to be extremely valuable in spreading our ability to capture carbon.
-The Foundation has procured over eight thousand conifer seedlings from the Washington State Department of Natural Resources specifically for our Conservation District partners free of charge.
-In turn, the Conservation Districts have passed the seedlings on to mostly dairy or beef farmers who then planted the seedlings on grazing land.
-Many of these plantings were in riparian areas.
-The seedlings planted help support salmon recovery and clean water, together with carbon sequestration.
-We look forward to continuing and expanding our relationships with Conservation Districts of all kinds.
+The Foundation has provided thousands seedlings for our Conservation District partners free of charge.
+In turn, the Conservation Districts planted the seedlings on their own projects or gave them to landowners who planted them on their property, many in riparian areas.
+These plantings play a vital role in supporting salmon recovery, improving water quality, and sequestering carbon.
+We look forward to continuing and expanding our relationships with Conservation Districts.

 Audubon Society Partnerships

-Our Audubon Society partners are restoring the native environments birds need to thrive.
-We have partnered with many Audubon Society chapters, and their willingness to plant trees on behalf of our environment continues to be an inspiration.
+Our Audubon Society chapter partners are dedicated to restoring the native environments birds need to thrive.
+We collaborate with many Audubon Society chapters, and their commitment to planting trees to benefit our environment continues to inspire us.

-Our friends at the WSU Forestry Extension have courteously provided their expertise and knowledge as we expand our tree planting program.
-They have educated us and our other partners on best practices for ensuring a high survival rate.
-From planting windows to species selection and beyond, their expertise has elevated our ability to ensure carbon gets captures in healthy trees.
+Our friends at the WSU Extension Forestry generously share their expertise and knowledge as we continue to expand our tree planting program.
+They educate us and our partners on best practices to ensure high survival rates.
+From planting windows to species selection and beyond, their guidance has been invaluable in helping us maximize carbon capture through the growth of healthy trees.

 School District Partnerships

-We are proud to have worked with three Western Washington school districts so far, and are looking forward to forging partnerships with more school districts as we grow.
-The Foundation has provided hundreds of seedlings free of charge to groups of high school students who then learned planting skills by planting the trees under the guidance of their instructors, agricultural teachers or foresters.
+We have proudly partnered with Washington school districts, and look forward to building relationships with more as we grow.
+The Foundation has provided hundreds of seedlings free of charge to high school students, who have had the opportunity to learn planting skills by planting the trees under the guidance of their instructors and foresters.

 DNR Webster Forest Nursery

-The Foundation works closely with the Webster Forest Nursery, which is run by the Washington State Department of Natural Resources (DNR).
-So far, the Foundation has purchased over eighteen thousand Douglas fir, Western Red Cedar, and other conifers from Webster Forest Nursery alone.
-These trees have been provided to landowners and organizations free of charge.
-These seedlings are generally planted in areas that would not have otherwise been planted.
-By providing a readily available source of seedlings, otherwise unused land can be replanted.
-This both captures carbon and adds value to the land itself.
+The Foundation collaborates with the Webster Forest Nursery, operated by the Washington State Department of Natural Resources (DNR).
+The Foundation has purchased thousands of Douglas fir, Western red cedar, and other conifers from Webster Forest Nursery.
+These trees have been distributed to landowners and organizations at no cost.
+The seedlings are typically planted in areas that might otherwise remain unplanted.
+By providing a readily available seedling source, the Foundation helps replant these areas to capture carbon and enhance the land's value.

 Salmon Recovery Project

-The Foundation has also partnered directly with the Cowlitz County Voluntary Stewardship Program and a farming family in providing numerous riparian plants and assisting with planting, to help with a salmon recovery project in the Toutle River area.
-The long term goal is to restore the salmon run in Hemlock Creek, but of course the plantings will also sequester carbon.
+The Foundation has also partnered directly with Lower Columbia Fish Enhancement Groups, the Cowlitz County Voluntary Stewardship Program, and local families by providing numerous riparian plants which support salmon recovery projects.
+The long term goal is to improve the salmon habitat in the Toutle River and to restore the salmon run in Hemlock Creek, with the plantings serving to sequester carbon.